hathway/mparticle-capacitor/README.md

 ## Braze Integration

-mParticle will handle the integration internaly as long as things are hooked up in the dashboard.
+mParticle will handle the integration internally as long as things are hooked up in the dashboard.

 There are some custom settings and inclusions that need to be included in your project for mParticle to route data to Braze properly.

 ### Android